caocynthia/infographics-web/README.md

 #### Set up

-1. check out the git repository
+1. check out the dev branch of the git repository
 2. set your terminal to the project directory `cd Consumption`
 3. install dependencies `npm i`
 4. start the local server `npm start`.
 This will start a local server on [localhost:8080](http://localhost:8080)